Qile0317/KmerGMA-suppplemental-material/README.md

 # KmerGMA-suppplemental-material
-Repository for analysis scripts, data, and general supplemental information for Utställningen Ungaforskare finals 2023.
+Repository for analysis scripts, data, and general supplemental information for Utställningen Ungaforskare (Swedish ntional highschool science fair) finals 2023.

+The project presentation can be found at: https://projectboard.world/project/kmergma-jl-homology-searching-for-germline-immunoglobulin-alleles-with-kmers

 The repository is incomplete and will be updated very soon with more data and analysis scripts.